jansony1/s3_replication_failure_remediation/README.md

 ![S3 Replication with Stepfunction Diagram](./images/stepfunction.png)

 In the optimized architecture, we utilized AWS Step Functions to:
-* SDivide the Lambda function into three distinct parts: object list generation, task status monitoring, and failure record remova(**Task complete with no failed replication objects**)
+* Divide the Lambda function into three distinct parts: object list generation, task status monitoring, and failure record remova(**Task complete with no failed replication objects**)

 * Leveraged Step Functions' built-in features like conditional checks, loop invocations, and error handling to streamline and manage the workflow.

 ## Deploy and configuration
 ### Prerequisites and Illustration
 * Install latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * Have an S3 Bucket for temporary file storage.
+It will be used as <YourCSVBucket>
 * Ensure sufficient permissions for CloudFormation deployment, Step Functions invocation, and S3 Event configuration